deep-projects/dvc-cc/dvc-cc/tutorial/Get_Started.md

 ```bash
 dvc-cc init
 ```
-If you have access to the deep.TEACHING cluster you can leave everything to the default value, except the number of GPUs, set this to 1.
+If you have access to the deep.TEACHING cluster you can leave everything to the default value, except the number of GPUs, set this to 1, and the username with that you can access the storage server dt1.

 > **Even more**: On [this site](_settings.md), you can find all the information about the settings of DVC-CC.